alexteghipco/brainSurfer/README.md

 8) scripts in ./scripts/MatPlotLib ----> this is a nice collection of colormaps ported from matplotlib.
 9) scripts in ./scripts/cbrewer ----> this is a nice collection of colormaps that are perceptually distinct (e.g., controlled for luminance)
 10) save_nfti.m -----> this script is distributed with freesurfer and is used to save a surface space overlay as an .nii file
+11) Wu2017RegistrationFusion -----> this is the toolbox that we use to transform volume space data into surface space (see TL;DR for references and links)